 McNair Scholars Program Information Session

-Some of the benefits of the program include: financial support through summer research stipends, summer tuition waiver and paid summer room waiver for students living on campus; personal development through paid registration and travel for presenting research at academic conferences, public speaking opportunities and writing assistance for personal statement and graduate application essays; in depth-academic advising for graduate school preparation through Fall Seminar series and paid GRE preparatory workshops; assistance with the graduate school application process through paid travel to visit graduate schools; graduate school application assistance and graduate school application fee waivers; and educational and cultural field trips such as visits to Yellowstone National Park, the Butte Folk Festival and Pow-Wows.
+Some of the benefits of the program include: financial support through summer research stipends, summer tuition waiver and paid summer room waiver for students living on campus; personal development through paid registration and travel for presenting research at academic conferences; public speaking opportunities and writing assistance for personal statement and graduate application essays; in depth academic advising for graduate school preparation through Fall Seminar series and paid GRE preparatory workshops; assistance with the graduate school application process through paid travel to visit graduate schools; graduate school application assistance and graduate school fee waivers; and educational and cultural excursions.

-Eligibilty criteria includes undergraduate students who are: low income (based on federal requirements) and first-generation (neither parent earned a bachelor's degree before student's completion of high school OR from an underrepresented minority group (e.g. Native American, Latino, Alaskan Native, African American).
-For more information on the McNair Scholars Program go o our website at: www.montana.edu/mcnair
+Eligibility criteria includes undergraduate students who are: low income (based on federal requirements) and first generation (neither parent earned a bachelor's degree before student's completion of high school) OR from an underrepresented minority group (e.g. American Indian, Latino, Alaskan Native, or African American).
+For more information on the McNair Scholars Program as well as application matrials visit our website at: www.montana.edu/mcnair